magnusnordlander/lelit-bianca-protocol/README.md

 ## Project log

+### 2021-03-08

+I added a vampire board to the connection betweeh the LCC and the Control Board.
+I was able to measure the voltages.

+* Black pinout:
+  * Pin 1: 12V (Measured 12.6V)
+  * Pin 2: TX?
+  * Pin 3: RX?
+  * Pin 4: GND
+  * Pin 5: 3V3 (Measured 3.1V)
+  * Pin 6: 3V3 (Measured 3.1V)

+I'm kind of surprised that pin 6 is also 3V3.
+Tomorrow I'm getting an oscilloscope, but it does seem very likely that the RX/TX pins are actual RS232.
+Will confirm using the scope.
+If so, I do have a couple of MAX232s, so I'll be able to build a simple logger from an Arduino and an SD card.

 ### 2021-01-13

 Display seems to be a MI12864GO 128x64 OLED with an SSD1305 driver run over either SPI or I2C.
 Pin 5 is Vdd.
 IC logic levels for SSD1305 is 3V3.
 Panel driving is 12V.
 Vcc is Pin 23, which is connected to Black pin 1.